Muhajir

 Culinary Traditions

-Muhajir cuisine is known for its rich flavors and diverse dishes, including biryani, nihari, and a variety of sweets.
+Muhajir cuisine is known for its rich flavors and variety, with dishes like biryani and kebabs being staples.

 Climate Adaptation Strategies

-Efforts are being made to adapt to climate change through urban planning and community awareness programs.
+Efforts are being made to adapt to urban climate challenges, including water conservation and energy efficiency.

 Biodiversity Conservation